relaxxx89/awesomewm-moon-theme/README.md

 for paru widget u need to copy and systemctl enable timer and service in /etc/systemd/system directory

-also you might want a pacman hook to restart awesome config
+also you might want a pacman hook to restart awesome config so chmod +x awesome-reload in awesome config directory then edit the line with <user> to your actual username in the pacman-widget.hook in /etc/pacman.d/hooks

 ![alt text](https://github.com/relaxxx89/awesomewm-moon-theme/blob/main/main.png?raw=true)